 - 5.1 It is the function of this Committee to review applications by so-called "public interest" inmates (other than Serious Offenders) for access to unescorted pre-release leave programs, such applications having been referred to the Council by the Commissioner of Corrective Services NSW, for consideration and recommendation.
 The expression "public interest inmate" is defined in the Operations Procedures Manual of Corrective Services New South Wales.
-Generally, the definition covers certain types of offences, and has regard to the length of the sentence imposed for the particular offence. - 5.2 For the purpose of discharging this function, members of the Council convene fortnightly (changed to monthly from October 2014) in order to constitute the Pre-Release Leave Committee to consider such applications.
-In order to qualify for consideration by the Committee, each such application must be supported in writing by relevant correctional centre managers.
-During 2014 the Committee considered 102 applications for unescorted pre-release leave, and in respect of 72 of such applications recommended that pre-release leave be approved.
-The Commissioner (or his delegate) approved 58 of these recommendations.
+Generally, the definition covers certain types of offences, and has regard to the length of the sentence imposed for the particular offence. - 5.2 For the purpose of discharging this function, members of the Council convene monthly in order to constitute the Pre-Release Leave Committee to consider such applications.
+In order to qualify for consideration by the Committee, each such application must be supported in writing by relevant correctional centre managers, with the exception of unlawful non-citizens applying for unescorted pre-release leave programs.
+During 2015 the Committee considered 120 applications for unescorted pre-release leave, and in respect of 73 of such applications recommended that pre-release leave be approved.
+The Commissioner (or his delegate) approved 45 of these recommendations.